umddb/cmsc828e-spring2021/assignment1/README.md

 # Assignment 1: Computing Environment and PostgreSQL

-Over the course of the semester, you will work with a variety of software packages, including PostgreSQL, Apache Spark, Python Django, and others.
+This and the next assignment are designed to get you up to speed on PostgreSQL and Spark quickly.
 Installing those packages and getting started can often be a hassle, because of software dependencies.
 You have two choices.

 * Install the different software packages on your own machine (most of these packages should have tutorials to install them on different OSs).
 If you have a Linux box or a Mac, this should be possible; it may be more difficult with Windows.
 In any case, although we will try our best, we would likely not be able to help you with any problems.